 LABOUR FACT: Emergency caesarean sections are prioritised according to the level of risk from 1-4 with category one indicating immediate threat to mother or baby.

 “I was induced at 37 weeks, it failed.
 Usually they try the pessary three times but only gave me 1 go due to pre-eclampsia and gestational diabetes.
 They broke my waters at half a cm dilated against usual practice (ouch) to try me on the Pitocin drip… I only got to 4cm by 11pm that night, so Max was born by category 3 emergency section at 11:41pm that night.
 I then had a haemorrhage and lost about a litre and a half of blood, apparently I was passed out.
 I don’t remember much after meeting Max for the first time.
-Turns out his head wasn’t at quite the right angle in my pelvis hence lack of dilation, his left eye and forehead were swollen from being pushed into my pelvis with each contraction, poor kid.”
+Turns out his head wasn’t at quite the right angle in my pelvis hence lack of dilation, his left eye and forehead were swollen from being pushed into my pelvis with each contraction, poor kid.
+He was an undiagnosed brow presentation.”

 The Early Emergency C-Section